 What is Medical Malpractice?

-Claims for medical malpractice can apply to all types of doctors and specialists, as well as to nurses, hospitals, and other health care professionals.
-Medical malpractice occurs when a health care provider deviates from the recognized “standard of care” in the treatment of a patient.
+Claims can apply to all types of doctors and specialists, as well as to nurses, hospitals, and other health care professionals.
+It occurs when a health care provider deviates from the recognized “standard of care” in the treatment of a patient.
 Simply put, the “standard of care” is what a similarly qualified practitioner would (or would not have done) under the same or similar circumstances.

-A death or serious permanent injury caused by the failure to meet minimum standards of care is what constitutes medical malpractice.
-A simple mistake or a bad outcome is usually not enough to constitute medical malpractice unless the result includes significant permanent damage, injury, or death to a patient.
+A serious permanent bodily injury caused by the failure to meet minimum standards of care is what constitutes a medical malpractice case.
+A simple mistake or a bad outcome is usually not enough to constitute a case unless the result includes significant permanent damage, injury, or death to a patient.
 In other words, if a doctor makes a medical error but causes no permanent injury to the patient, there are not enough damages to support filing a lawsuit.

-Florida medical malpractice law is very complicated, so you need an experienced attorney who specializes in medical malpractice law.
-There are very strict statutory requirements for filing a lawsuit against a medical provider in the State of Florida, and the costs associated with prosecuting medical malpractice claims are very significant.
-Expert witness testimony is required by Florida law to prove a deviation from standard of care in cases of medical malpractice.
+Florida law is very complicated and has extensive pre-suit requirements on medical malpractice claims, so you need an experienced attorney who specializes in this area of law.
+There are very strict statutory requirements before a lawsuit can be filed against a medical provider in the State of Florida.
+Expert witness testimony is required by Florida law to prove a deviation from standard of care in cases.